wayneluke/vB5-Manual/README.md

 ### Common GRAV CLI Commands
 Grav comes with command line scripts to manage the maintenance and update of its packages.
 Some of the common ones for this implementation are:

-Upgrade Grav: php bin/gpm selfupdate
+- Update GRAV: `>php bin/gpm selfupdate`
-Upgrade Plugins: php bin/gpm upgrade
+- Update installed plugins and themes: `>php bin/gpm upgrade`
-Precache: php bin/plugin precache url /
+- Rebuild the precache of the site: `>php bin/plugin precache url /`

 If you don't have access to the command line, these commands can be run from within the Admin Panel provided by Grav as well.